TheLoneRider

 Glossary

-1. Machine learning - systems that improve their performance in a given task with more and more experience or data (AI adaptability).
+1. Machine learning - systems that improve their performance on their own in a given task with more and more experience or data (AI adaptability).
 Machine learning is a type of artificial intelligence that allows computers to learn from data and improve their performance over time without being explicitly programmed.
 Imagine teaching a computer by showing it lots of examples.
 For instance, to recognize cats in photos, you feed it many cat images.
 The computer then finds patterns and learns what a cat looks like.
 Over time, it gets better at identifying cats on its own.
 Machine learning is used in many areas like email spam filtering, recommendations on streaming services, and voice recognition on smartphones.
 It's like giving computers the ability to learn and make decisions.

 Machine learning is learning from experience.